vivalada/bicep-registry-modules/avm/res/avs/private-cloud/clusters/datastores/README.md

-# Storage Attachment `[Microsoft.AVS/privateClouds/clusters/datastores]`
+# AVS Private Cloud Clusters Datastores `[Microsoft.AVS/privateClouds/clusters/datastores]`

-Attaches a NetApp storage to the AVS cluster
+This module attaches a NetApp storage to the AVS cluster, when Datastore connectivity is enabled.

 ## Navigation